harrycraft44/storting_algo/README.md

 - **Stalinsort**: An algorithm that kills numbers that are out of order.
 - **Solar Bitflip Sort**: An algorithm that checks if the array is sorted by RAYS FROM SPACE.
 - **Sleep Sort**: A sorting algorithm based on the sleep function, which introduces delays proportional to the element values.
+- **Genghis Khan Sort**: delete all elements except for the first, repopulate the list with successors of the first element.
+- **Hitler Sort**: just delete every odd element.
+The arrays may or not be sorted
+- **Thanos sort**: delete half the array.
+The arrays may or not be sorted

 ## Usage/Examples